 Many leaders limit their capacity as a leader, because they try to do too much on their own.
 Rather than develop people, they control people.
 Rather than growing the organization, they only grow their personal workload.
 In the end, under this type scenario, everyone loses.
 The leader burns out, potential leaders are never developed, and the organization fails to be all it could be.

 If you want to increase productivity as a leader, you have to think bigger than what you can do.
-In fact, I would say, you have to change your title roles.
+In fact, I would say, you have to change some of your title roles as a leader.

-To increase productivity and get better as a leader:
+Here are 5 ways to increase productivity as a leader:

 Don’t just manage current systems.
 Lead people to greater realities than they can imagine today.
 Don’t rule by policies.
 Free people to explore, create, and imagine.
 (And, in turn perhaps even make a ton of mistakes.)

-Change from being a doer of tasks to being an encourager of doers.
+2. Change from being a doer to being an encourager.

 Make it your ambition to encourage people everyday.
 Be a people builder.
 I find my best energies are spent away from my desk and in the halls or other offices.
 When I invest in others everything grows around me.